 The problem is that quantum effects occur at the micro level.
 They are swamped out (decohere) at the macro level.
 Our world proceeds at the macro level, so it’s hard to see how quantum effects create randomness in reality.
 No one has found a connection thus far.

-No matter how many times you watch Casablanca, Rick always lets Ilsa go.
+No matter how many times we watch Casablanca, Rick always lets Ilsa go.

 You can’t even choose — and this was the focal point of the debate I mentioned — to have an opinion about this.
 In a fully determined universe, every opinion, every choice, is part of the script.

-I’m all for enjoying life, but in a fully determined universe, how you feel about this — or anything — is a script written long, long ago.
+I’m all for enjoying life, but in a fully determined universe, how we feel about this — or anything — is a script written long, long ago.

 Some raise the topic of chaos mathematics, but chaos, despite its name, is fully determined.
 I’ll get more into that aspect next time.